Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Inspecting STOP-Proposed-and-Implemented Improvements

-Next, we qualitatively investigate the self-improvement strategies proposed by STOP, highlighting both the encouraging and novel approaches as well as some undesirable patterns.
-We notably find that a small fraction of generations attempt to perform reward hacking or sandbox circumvention.
+Next, we qualitatively investigate self-improvement strategies proposed by STOP, highlighting encouraging approaches as well as some undesirable patterns.
+Note that this is a non-exhaustive, descriptive list.
+We notably find that a small fraction of generations attempt reward hacking or sandbox circumvention.